-1. In view of Sweitzer and King's discussion of "civic development," what do you think "civic" means to them, and to you?
-What is the "civic" role of your internship site and your work there?

-2. Alexndre Frenette's research focuses on what "interns actually do" (366).
-Respond to the following questions:

-- o Why does Frenette cite previous research? - o In addition to participant observation, how else does he collect data? - What stands out about the culture industry and its flexible workers in comparison to other industries? - Now that you've learned about some of the challenges facing interns, how does this make you feel about your internship?
+- 1. In view of Sweitzer and King's discussion of "civic development," what do you think "civic" means to them, and to you?
+What is the "civic" role of your internship site and your work there? - 2.
+Alexndre Frenette's research focuses on what "interns actually do" (366).
+Respond to the following questions: - o Why does Frenette cite previous research? - o In addition to participant observation, how else does he collect data? - What stands out about the culture industry and its flexible workers in comparison to other industries? - Now that you've learned about some of the challenges facing interns, how does this make you feel about your internship?
 This may help you create some distance, as a researcher of your field site.
-That is, you can see whether or not you find similar processes as Frenette claims in his own work.
+That is, you can see whether or not you find similar processes as Frenette claims in his own work. - 3.
+Include two discussion questions at the end of the assignment.